osmondchiu/newsite/_pages/policy.md

 ## Parliamentary and Inquiry Work

-### Freedom of Information Amendment Bill Inquiry (2025)
+### Procurement practices of government agencies in New South Wales and its impact on the social development of the people of New South Wales Inquiry (2024)
-Submission on behalf of the Community and Public Sector Union (CPSU), advocating reforms to support FOI staff capacity and improve system functionality.
-Recommended legislative changes to enable passage of non-contentious elements while revisiting more complex provisions.
+Submission advocating reforms to improve procurement in New South Wales.
+Recommended legislative changes to lift transparency and accountability to best practice, adopt social procurement policies and a community wealth building framework.

-### Workforce and Employment Services Reform (2023–2025)
+### Foreign Interference Through Social Media Inquiry (2020)
-Policy work and analysis examining the effectiveness of outsourced employment services and the case for rebuilding public sector delivery capability.
+Submission highlighted how misinformation spreads on WeChat and how it is used for disinformation by domestic political actors.

 ---